LazyCyborg/tmseegpy/README.md

 - TMS artifact removal and interpolation
 - Filtering and downsampling
 - Bad channel and epoch detection using the FASTER algorithm
-- Independent Component Analysis (ICA) for artifact removal
+- Independent Component Analysis (ICA) for artifact removal with automatic component classification
 - Muscle artifact cleaning using tensor decomposition
-- Baseline correction and referencing
-- Current Source Density (CSD) transformation
-- Advanced analyses such as PCIst and microstate analysis
+- PCIst analysis

 ## Features

-- Automated Preprocessing: Streamlines the preprocessing steps required for TMS-EEG data.
-- Artifact Removal: Implements both traditional and advanced methods for artifact detection and removal.
-- Flexible Configuration: Allows customization of preprocessing parameters through command-line arguments.
-- Advanced Analysis: Includes PCIst calculation and microstate analysis for in-depth data interpretation.
-- Visualization: Provides plotting functions for quality checks and result visualization.
+- Visualization: Provides plotting functions and summary statistics
 - Optional GUI with the gui.py